 Zero Carbon Britain is the flagship research project from the Centre for Alternative Technology, showing that a modern, zero-emissions society is possible using technology available today.

-CAT’s latest research project, Zero Carbon Britain: Making it Happen, explores the economic, cultural and psychological barriers to achieving net zero greenhouse gas emissions, and sets out the positive, connected approach we need to overcome them – joining up research and practice across disciplines, borders, sectors and scales.
+Zero Carbon Britain: Making it Happen (2017) explores the economic, cultural and psychological barriers to achieving net zero greenhouse gas emissions, and offers a positive, connected toolkit of ideas to help us overcome them.